-Total Shareholder Return (TSR) Performance is a measure of the change in the share price adjusted for any dividends paid during the period.
-The TSR Performance can be an important measure as often the share market can trade at a premium or discount to the NTA.
+Total Shareholder Return (TSR) Performance is a measure of the change in the share price adjusted for any dividends paid during the year.
+The TSR Performance does not include the value of any franking credits when they are paid to shareholders.
+TSR Performance can be an important measure as often the share market can trade at a premium or discount to the NTA.

-The Company's TSR Performance for the year ended 30 June 2021 was +33.8%.
-Since inception the TSR performance is +9.2% p.a.
+The Company's TSR Performance for the year ended 30 June 2022 was -3.5%.
+Since inception the TSR performance is +6.6% p.a.